Join us for the SWTHA Triannual

 SWTHA Scholarship 2024

-Region VIII – Is Now Open
+Region VIII – Deadline April 30th

 The Southwest Tribal Housing Alliance (SWTHA) provides educational scholarship grants for Region VIII (Arizona, New Mexico, and West Texas) funded under the AMERIND Annual Scholarship Program.
 The goal of the scholarship grant is to assist in the education of American Indians and Alaskan Natives.
 The grant may be used for post-secondary or graduate level courses at an accredited educational institution for a course of study that will result in an accredited vocational certification or degree.